Typeform/ci-standard-checks/README.md

   your repo. _Shhh, it's a secret_ :shushing_face:
 - *pii-detection*: make sure you're not uploading files with Personal Identifiable Information to your repo.
+- *validate-openapi*: perform a validation and linting of the openapi.yaml if exist

 ## How to use it